-These public use airports are the only available option for fast, reliable, flexible air transportation to small and rural communities in every corner of the country, providing jobs, serving as a lifeline for small to mid-sized businesses, and providing critical services to remote cities and towns in time of natural disaster or crisis.
+These airports and general aviation are often the only option for fast, reliable, flexible air transportation to small and rural communities in every corner of the country, providing jobs, serving as a lifeline for small to mid-sized businesses, and providing critical services to remote cities and towns in time of natural disaster or crisis.

 In 2013, a comprehensive study by PricewaterhouseCoopers concluded that employment from general aviation totaled 1.1 million jobs in that year.

 That same study pegged the national total economic contribution of general aviation at $219 billion annually.

 Additional economic impact can be inferred from the 2200 charter flight companies, 4,144 repair stations, and 569 flight schools operating 4653 aircraft.
 There are 3,330 fixed based operators, 18 “fractional” ownership providers and 261,806 airframe and power plant specialists.

 According to the Federal Aviation Administration, the United States has nearly 600,000 pilots, the vast majority of whom fly general aviation aircraft.

 According to a 2015 study by Harris Poll, about 4 out of 5 business aviation flights are into an airport with infrequent or no scheduled airline service, or into a secondary airport.
 About 2 in 5 flights involve multi-leg trips to more than one destination.

 According to the same study, passengers of these flights spend nearly two-thirds of their time on the aircraft on work-related tasks.